raeldominiquini/pixyll/_posts/2016-06-30--The design.md

 The layer would be really thin, just to keep the air from passing through.
 As it's thin, it wouldn't stop the rotation.

+The intermediate layer would allow the rotating part to have a single thickness through all of it, making it lasercutter friendly.

+After talking to Professor Brett Balogh, who is conducing our research, we decided I should keep looking for a more elegang way to allow it to rotate without having to add another layer but rather making the design of the central piece more efficient.

 ![Design I](https://github.com/raeldominiquini/raeldominiquini.github.io/blob/master/images/19_2.jpg?raw=true)